AleFreitas/Instagram-responsive-main-page/Readme.md

-This is a html project to create a similar layout as the one on instagram  //  This project uses <button>html</button>, css styles, css responsivenes
+This is a html project to create a similar layout as the one on instagram  //  This project uses html, css styles, css responsivenes